MicrosoftDocs/memdocs/memdocs/intune/remote-actions/collect-diagnostics.md

 ## Data collected

-No PII is collected.
+No personal information is collected.
 Each collection contains the following data:
 - MDM logs (including Autopilot)
 - All event viewer logs
 - WMI and MDM ETLs